On multi-interpolated multiple zeta values: Multi-interpolated multiple zeta values and related multiple zeta values

 \subsection{Ordered partitions and multi-interpolated MZVs}

-Motivated by the special cases of depth one, two an tree in Examples~\ref{ExDeco1},~\ref{ExDeco2} and~\ref{ExDeco3}, and also the known representation of interpolated MZVs, we provide a representation of multi-interpolated MZVs in terms of the values in Definition~\ref{DefNewZeta1}.
+Motivated by the special cases of depth one, two and three in Examples~\ref{ExDeco1},~\ref{ExDeco2} and~\ref{ExDeco3}, and also the very definition of interpolated MZVs~\eqref{EqYamamoto}, we provide a representation of multi-interpolated MZVs in terms of the values in Definition~\ref{DefNewZeta1}.
 We start from the representation of interpolated multiple zeta values by ordered partitions $\mathcal{P}(k)$ of the integer $k$, also called compositions.
-Given $(i_1,\dots,i_k)\in\N^k$, we associate to each ordered partition $\mathbf{p}=(p_1,\dots,p_r)\in\mathcal{P}(k)$ a map from $\N^k$ to $\N^{\mathcal{L}(\mathbf{p})}$, where $\mathcal{L}(.)$ denote the length of the ordered partition:
+We associate to each ordered partition $\mathbf{p}=(p_1,\dots,p_r)\in\mathcal{P}(k)$ a map from $\N^k$ to $\N^{\mathcal{L}(\mathbf{p})}$, where $\mathcal{L}(.)$ denote the length of the ordered partition:

 Here we use the convention $P_j=\sum_{\ell=1}^{j}p_\ell$.
 Then,